RasaHQ/rasa/docs/docs/reference/rasa/shared/nlu/training_data/message.md

 - `text` - text of a user&#x27;s utterance
 - `intent` - an intent of the user utterance
 - `entities` - entities in the user&#x27;s utterance
+- `intent_metadata` - optional metadata for the intent
+- `example_metadata` - optional metadata for the intent example

 **Returns**: